VLSIDA/chip-tutorials/orfs-installation.md

 ```

+This will run, by default, the design GCD (Greatest Common Divisor) in the
+Nangate 45nm technology.
+It will run the flow from synthesis to routing, and
-You will get a lot of output, but it should end with something like this:
+you will get a lot of output, but it should end with something like this:

 ```
-1_1_yosys                                    0             42
+Log                            Elapsed seconds Peak Memory/MB 1_1_yosys                                    0             42
 1_1_yosys_canonicalize                       0             38
 2_1_floorplan                                0             97